 Taxes and charges

-As a sole trader, you pay tax on any profits your business makes.
-Tax is paid monthly in advance and is then checked against your tax return.
+As a sole trader, you pay tax on the profit from your business.
+The Swedish Tax Agency makes decisions concerning preliminary tax.
+Tax is paid monthly in advance and is then checked against your final tax.

-After paying social security contributions, municipal tax (and national income tax if you exceed a fixed income level), you can make your own drawings from the business profits.
-These drawings represent your salary as a sole trader.
+After paying social security contributions, municipal tax (and national income tax if you exceed a fixed income level), you can make your own withdrawals from the business profits.
+These withdrawals represent your salary as a sole trader.

-It is not necessary to register you sole proprietorship with the Swedish Companies Registration Office.
+Your business will be identified by your personal identity number.
+It is normally not necessary to register your sole proprietorship with the Swedish Companies Registration Office.
 However you must register your business with the Swedish Tax Agency.
 You need to apply for F-tax and VAT registration and register as an employer if you are going to have employees.
-You can use our online service to apply for this permit.

 Frequently asked questions